Should weatherization programs consider non-energy benefits in the cost-effectiveness test?

 Oak Ridge National Labs chose Slipstream to perform a literature review of the non-energy impacts for weatherization.
 Our experience working on the national Weatherization Assistance Program evaluation and efforts supporting the Wisconsin weatherization program made us a top choice.

-Our team will review research on NOIs and provide an annotated bibliography and narrative on the issues related to NOIs within the WAP.
+Our team reviewed research on NEIs and provided an annotated bibliography and narrative on the issues related to NEIs within the WAP.